ucdavis/ip-afghanag/_posts/contact-links/2017-04-27-contributor-links.md

 tags: contact-link
 intro: Below you will find links to institutions, agencies, organizations and companies that have contributed information to the e-Afghan Ag site, or may provide further information regarding agriculture in Afghanistan. e-Afghan Ag and the University of California are not responsible for the content on non UC websites.
 Please report any dead links to the site administrator.
 overview:
   - "Afghan Ministries"
   - "Development Organizations and Projects"
   - "International and Multi-National Research Organizations"
   - "National Research organizations and Universities"
   - "Alphabetical"
 ---

 <h3> <strong>1.
 Afghan Ministries</strong></h3>
 <ol><li><strong><a href="http://mail.gov.af/en">Ministry of Agriculture, Irrigation and Livestock (MAIL - Government of the Islamic Republic of Afghanistan)<br /></a></strong></li>
 <li><strong><a href="http://mrrd.gov.af/en">Ministry of Rural Rehabilitation and Development (MRRD - Government of the Islamic Republic of Afghanistan)</a></strong></li>
 <li><strong><a href="http://cso.gov.af/en">Central Statistics Organization of Afghanistan (CSO - Government of the Islamic Republic of Afghanistan)</a></strong></li>
-<li><strong><a title="" href="http://afghanag.ucdavis.edu/aboutus-questions/d_collaborating-organizations/mail-collaboration" class="internal-link" >MAIL Pilot site for collaboration</a></strong></li>
 </ol><p><strong><br /></strong></p>
 <h3><a name="2-development-organizations-and" id="2-development-organizations-and"></a><strong>2.
 Development Organizations and Projects<br /></strong></h3>
 <ol><li><strong><a class="external-link" href="http://www.acted.org/en/afghanistan">ACTED - Agency for Technical Cooperation and Development</a></strong></li>